mui/material-ui/docs/src/pages/guides/pickers-migration/pickers-migration.md

 ## State management

 The state/value management logic for pickers was rewritten from scratch.
-Pickers will now call the `onChange` prop when each view of picker ends its input.
+Pickers will now call the `onChange` prop when each view of the date picker ends is completed.
 The `onError` handler is also completely different.
 Triple-check your pickers with forms integration, because form-integration issues can be subtle.

 ## No required mask